 At Zayouna Law Firm, we value mental health, and we’re here to help protect yours.
 We firmly believe that no one should suffer in silence, especially due to trauma caused by reckless, negligent, and callous actions, as well as continued denial of psychological distress as a disability.
 See how we help you claim damages for mental anguish:

 Our team of psychological distress lawyers, clerks, and partner medical professionals all firmly believe that mental health matters.
-We advocate for your total well-being in and out of the courtroom to aid your recovery and ensure you are supported on your mental health journey.
+We advocate for your total well-being in and out of the courtroom to aid your recovery and to ensure that you are supported on your mental health journey.
 Through our vast expertise in psychological distress law and personal injury law, we can help restore and rebuild your life.

 While psychological distress cannot be proven through x-rays and other standard diagnostic procedures, a personal injury lawyer can work with mental health professionals to prove your claim or lawsuit.